Fushimi Inari Shrine’s Mysterious Residents

 Who doesn’t love cats?

 The first time was an afternoon of perfect clarity, just me, myself and the mountain.
-This time, we decided to go at the end of the day and catch the shrine after dark.
-We arrived just as a gathering of Japanese sportsmen had lined up in front of the shrine to pray.
+This time, I decided to go at the end of the day and catch the shrine after dark.
+I arrived just as a gathering of Japanese sportsmen had lined up in front of the shrine to pray.
 We stood a moment in silence, waited for them to clap twice, bow and clap again.
 Then carried on our way through the torii gates.

 Messengers from the Gods

 It was an incredible sight, I’d never heard of cats being seen here before.
 A few of them were following an old Japanese man along the path, and he was clicking to them with his fingers, but then they would move off and disappear.
 I spent a moment stroking a gorgeous little white and ginger cat sitting regally on a plinth.
-We spent more time fussing the cats than exploring the shrine that night, and before long headed back down the mountain to catch the last bus back to our hostel.
+I spent more time fussing the cats than exploring the shrine that night, and before long headed back down the mountain to catch the last bus back to the hostel.

 Find out more about the sacred Inari Shrine here